 13. Head to Amazon

-Twitter: It isn’t just for tweets; it’s a great place to discover post blog ideas.
+- Twitter isn’t just for tweets; it’s a great place to discover unique blog ideas.
 Check what’s trending on Twitter via Twitter Trends.
-Narrow down search based on location and industry, pick the ones in line with your audience.
+Narrow down the search based on location and industry, and pick the ones in line with your audience.

 If you take your blogging seriously, you must have a properly laid out content plan for your blog.
-Outlining your blog content strategy is crucial for the long-term, efficient working of your blog.
+Outlining your blog content strategy is crucial for your blog’s long-term, efficient working.
 Here’s how to go about it.

 - What is your blog’s purpose?